 - Getting help from our support

-Make sure that GeneratePress theme is activated, by going to the Appearance -> Themes page.
-This tutorial includes GeneratePress premium add-ons which need to be activated in the Plugins page.
+Make sure that the GeneratePress theme is activated, by going to the Appearance -> Themes page.
+This tutorial includes GeneratePress premium add-ons which you need to activate on the Plugins page.

 With WPML, you can also translate any types of contents on your site, including pages and posts.

 For an easy start, read our Getting Started Guide.